Gaps in binary cyclotomic polynomials: Introduction

-In recent years, this study has become relevant as a consequence of its applications to cryptography based on elliptic curves (see \cite{Hong12}).
-It turns out that $g_{1}(\Phi_{pq}) = p-1$ and that there are precisely $2\lfloor q/p\rfloor$ such gaps.
-Different proofs of these facts can be found in \cite{Hong12}, \cite{Moree14}, \cite{Camburu16}, \cite{Zhang16}.
-When $q$ is congruent to $\pm 1$ modulo $p$, the polynomial $\Phi_{pq}$ has gaps of length $i$ for $2\le i \le p-1$, as proven in \cite[Theorem 3.2]{Camburu16}.
-Beyond the binary case, the results established in \cite{AlKateeb20} state that if $m$ is squarefree and $m < q$, then $g_{1}(\Phi_{mq}) = \varphi(m)$, where $\varphi$ is Euler totient function.
-A summary of the results just stated can be found in the survey article \cite{Sanna22} which presents a state of the art on what is known about the dense representation of cyclotomic polynomials.
+Beyond the binary case, the results established in~\cite{AlKateeb20} state that if $m$ is squarefree, $q$ is prime, and $m < q$, then $g_{1}(\Phi_{mq}) = \varphi(m)$.
+A summary of the results stated above can be found in the survey article~\cite{Sanna22} which presents a state-of-the-art of what is known about the dense representation of cyclotomic polynomials.

-In this paper, our results are presented in two stages.
-In this introduction, we provide summarized versions in Theorem~\ref{thm:teorema 1} and Theorem~\ref{thm:teorema 2}.
-Once we have introduced some notations from combinatorics on words, we express our results to their full extent in Theorems~\ref{thm:descripcion word pm1} and \ref{thm:second gap} in Section \ref{section:our results}.
-Most of the paper deals with $\Phi_{pq}$ separately, depending on whether $q$ is congruent to $\pm 1$ modulo $p$ or whether there are no restrictions on $p$ and $q$.

-Regarding the case when $q$ is congruent to $\pm 1$ modulo $p$, Theorem~\ref{thm:teorema 1} provides the number of gaps of length $i$ for $2\le i\le p-1$, expanding the results by Camburu et al.\ in \cite[Theorem 3.2 (ii)]{Camburu16}.